A Beginners Guide to the Massless Loudspeaker: Plasma Speakers and Ionic Transducers

 If you are the average consumer you really do not care.
 The dynamic loudspeaker does the job more than adequately when designed well.
 If you are being picky and wanted the lowest distortion possible then perhaps you would want to look at alternatives to a solid mass driver.

 These alternatives could be grouped under the “massless” banner and instead of a solid mass making the sound, more exotic physics is used such as plasma and ionic based diaphragms.
-Relative to air, the medium in which you hear them, they are massless and therefore the mass of the diaphragm shouldn't add to the distortion.
+Relative to air, the medium in which you hear them, they are massless and therefore there is no diaphragm mass to add to the distortion.

 There are a few niche practical uses for these but mostly a group of audio enthusiasts known as audiophiles would be the target audience.
 People who are seeking the purest sound reproduction to recreate the original performance.
 There are also some scientific and music studio uses.